tarantool/doc/doc/book/replication/repl_sync.rst

 ready for that.

 Synchronous transactions are better to use with full mesh.
-Then the replicas can talk to each other in case of the master node's death, and still confirm some pending transactions.
+Then the replicas can talk to each other in case of the master node's death and still confirm some pending transactions.